 a resource site with over 200 uploads.

 APHL collaborates with federal partners at the US Centers for Disease Control and Prevention (CDC), the US Department of Agriculture Food Safety Inspection Service and the US Food and Drug Administration (FDA).
-The association also works very closely with the CDC Division of Foodborne, Waterborne and Environmental Diseases, among many partners across the agency.

 APHL is an active member of the CIFOR, which integrates local, state and federal efforts across many food safety disciplines to reduce the burden of foodborne illness in the United States.
-Three federal agencies and 12 national associations sit on the CIFOR Council, which interacts with the regulated industry through workgroups and projects.
+Three federal agencies and eight national associations sit on the CIFOR Council, which interacts with the regulated industry through workgroups and projects.

 working with the Association of Food and Drug Officials (AFDO) and the Association of American Feed Control Officials (AAFCO) to strengthen and integrate food and feed testing laboratories.
-This effort is supported by a five-year cooperative agreement from FDA to advance the Food Safety Modernization Act (FSMA).